ipm-pk/digital-holography/HoloInterface/README.md

 ### Usage
 **It is recommended to maintain the folder structure as provided in the repository.**

 The program `Control_subprocesses.py` runs a whole simulation cycle.
 A `.json` must be given as the input for the simulated measurement.
-It is recommended to start with the provided `TEST_JSON.jso`.
+It is recommended to start with the provided `JSON_Test_ok.jso` or `JSON_Test_bug.jso` (with a unknown parameter).
 If you want to choose the communication inteface individually, please mind the following steps:

 1. Ensure that the following files are in one folder:
    - Example_LogFile.txt